 - As an isolation tool—Tripwire Enterprise can utilize “execution” actions to isolate systems that have known critical risks or contain malicious information.

-- When combined, Tripwire Whitelist Profiler or Tripwire State Analyzer and Tripwire Enterprise will alert when items that are not allowlisted (whitelisted) appear in your environment (services, applications, open ports, group memberships, routes and valid users).
+- Tripwire Enterprise can also alert when items that are not allowlisted (whitelisted) appear in your environment (services, applications, open ports, group memberships, routes and valid users).

 - Combine our Ticketing Event Integration Framework (TEIF) with Tripwire Enterprise to assess change against ITSM tools such as Service Now, Remedy, Jira, Check it and many others.
 This allows Tripwire Enterprise to auto-promote changes that have an approved status.
 It also allows IT organizations to utilize Tripwire Enterprise to close out approved CRs or create new incidents when unapproved changes occur.